 Essential for experiencing live traditional music ("folklore") and dance performances.
 They offer dinner and shows, creating a lively atmosphere.

 Numerous nightclubs stand in Salta city, specifically around Balcarce Road and in more modern areas.
-They typically open late and be open until dawn.
+They typically open late and continue to be open until dawn.

 They present diverse options for dancing and late-night enjoyment.